 We all know the main tourist attractions in Sydney involve the beach and Sydney Harbour, but what if you’re looking to do a bit of exploring around the city?
 Are there any hidden, local gems worth finding?
 The answer is YES.

-Two of my favourite secret gardens have amazing views of the harbour and you’ll be in awe of how they even exist, right in the middle of the city.
+Two of my favourite secret gardens, have amazing views of the harbour and you’ll be in awe of how they even exist, right in the middle of the city.

-1. Wendy’s Secret Garden
+1. Wendy’s Secret Garden In Sydney, Lavender Bay

 The view at Wendy’s Secret Garden, Lavender Bay

 Wendy’s Secret Garden in Sydney is probably the most well known of the gardens in Sydney mentioned in this post.

 Situated next to the famous Luna Park in Lavender Bay, you’ll just need to walk up a few steps to find the most stunning garden.
 If you’re driving you can park your car on Lavender Street, walk over to Clark Park and down the steps into Wendy’s.

 Although Wendy had no idea about gardening in the beginning, she built this incredible space in front of her home in memory of her late husband, artist Brett Whitley.
 You can actually go and visit the Brett Whitley Studio in Surry Hills from Thursdays to Sundays too.